thorstensson/mp3visualizer/README.md

   npm run dev
 ```

-#### The path to your tracks will then be: https://{YOUR BUCKET NAME}.amazonaws.com

-Alternatively, research how to use a signed URL to protect access...

 ## Roadmap
 - [ ] Add messaging if no support for mp3 format | audio context.